Citizen Science sampling to support our work

 Working with tour ships and their guests

-To collect the data necessary to understand the impacts of iceberg abundance and meltwater on phytoplankton and to develop a Greenland-specific remote sensing iceberg meltwater model, we work with Association of Arctic Expedition Cruise Operators (AECO) ships to collect NASA-relevant data with the help of guests visiting the region
+To collect the data necessary to understand the impacts of iceberg abundance and meltwater on phytoplankton and to develop a Greenland-specific remote sensing iceberg meltwater model, we work with the Association of Arctic Expedition Cruise Operators (AECO) ships to collect NASA-relevant data with the help of guests visiting the region

 Iceberg presence in the sampling locations will be measured by the citizen scientists on board the tourist ships through the Globe Observer app.
-Photographs taken in at least four directions around the ship and a rangefinder will be used to calculate the distance of icebergs from the ship, creating an iceberg abundance estimate in 360 degree area.
+Photographs taken in at least four directions around the ship and a rangefinder will be used to calculate the distance of icebergs from the ship, creating an iceberg abundance estimate in a 360 degree area.